rclone/rclone/docs/content/commands/rclone_touch.md

 ---
 date: 2017-12-23T13:05:26Z
-title: "rclone md5sum"
+title: "rclone touch"
-slug: rclone_md5sum
+slug: rclone_touch
-url: /commands/rclone_md5sum/
+url: /commands/rclone_touch/
 ---
-## rclone md5sum
+## rclone touch

-Produces an md5sum file for all the objects in the path.
+Create new file or change file modification time.

 ### Synopsis

-Produces an md5sum file for all the objects in the path.
-This is in the same format as the standard md5sum tool produces.
+Create new file or change file modification time.

 ```
-rclone md5sum remote:path [flags]
+rclone touch remote:path [flags]
 ```

 ### Options

 ```
-  -h, --help   help for md5sum
+  -h, --help               help for touch
+  -C, --no-create          Do not create the file if it does not exist.
+  -t, --timestamp string   Change the modification times to the specified time instead of the current time of day.
+The argument is of the form 'YYMMDD' (ex.
+17.10.30) or 'YYYY-MM-DDTHH:MM:SS' (ex.
+2006-01-02T15:04:05)
 ```

 ### Options inherited from parent commands